rweldzius/PSC7475_S2025/README.md

 Here are the channels you should see upon joining the Campuswire workspace and that we will most often utilize:

   * Class feed: A space to post questions and respond to other posts.
-When leaving a post on the class feed, be sure to choose the appropriate category (e.g., PSet 1).
+When leaving a post on the class feed, be sure to choose the appropriate category (e.g., Problem Set 1).

-  * #announcements: A space for all course announcements.
+  * #announcements: a space for all course announcements from Prof. Weldzius
+  * #class-chat: a space for students to engage in conversation

 ### GitHub